Nososticta baroalba

 commonly known as a black-winged threadtail.

 It has only been found in the Northern Territory, where it inhabits streams.

 Nososticta baroalba is a small, slender damselfly, that is coloured black with brown markings, and has dark wings.

 Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

-The species name baroalba is from Baroalba Creek, Northern Territory, Australia, where the holotype was found.
+The species name baroalba is named for Baroalba Creek in the Northern Territory, where the original specimens of this species were collected.